-So why the confusion?
-One can only assume that in February 1965, when the millionth Mini was produced in the aftermath of the second Monte Carlo rally win, that BMC’s PR machine simply made the understandable mistake of assuming Morris 101/621 AOK was the first car of all (above) and it and Alec Issigonis posed outside Longbridge with a 1965 model for PR photographs that have appeared in the printed media ever since.
+So, why the confusion?
+One can only assume that in February 1965, when the millionth Mini was produced in the aftermath of the second Monte Carlo Rally win, BMC’s public relations machine simply made the understandable mistake of assuming Morris 101/621 AOK was the first car of all (above) and it and Alec Issigonis posed outside Longbridge with a 1965 model for public relations photographs that have appeared in the printed media ever since.

 In fact, Morris 101/621 AOK was the sixth production Mini.
 By the time the error was realised it was too late to backtrack and Morris 101/621 AOK has now become the official first Mini.

 Production of the Mini ramps up before launch

 By June, 100 cars a day were being built, in order to build up dealer stocks in preparation for the launch in August.
 In total, the gestation of this car from the instigation of the ADO15 project to its launch was two years and five months.
 This achievement was all the more remarkable when one considers that the Mini did not follow any other car’s design concepts and was a totally new idea which was implemented in a totally new way.